Wielding/WieldingLs/images/README.md

 Import-Module WieldingLs
 $GDCExtensionColors[".xxx"] = "{:F40:}*{:F93:}{:UnderlineOn:}"
 ```
-Here is a sample with the ".xxx" styling from above using the alias `ls` set to `Get-DirectoryContents`
+Here is a sample with the ".xxx" styling from above
 ![output](images/sample1.png)

 The following will show files with a '.pl1' extension to show as if it was in the 'Source Code' category.